Ayana-sarkar/Home2.github.io/README.md

             </div>
             <div class="card">
                 <h3>2.
 Cells & Markdown</h3>
                 <p>Jupyter lab has external libraries or packages of pre-written code, that can be used for data analysis, math, and plotting.
 Such as Numpy                          ,MatplotLib, Scipy.
-Normally one would import the modules as:
+Normally one would import the modules as:<br>
                   import numpy as np <br>
                   import scipy as sp<br>
                    import matplotlib.pyplot as plt <br>